 F.S.S.
 837.06: Whoever knowingly makes a false statement in writing with the intent to mislead a public servant in the performance of his or her official duty shall be guilty of a misdemeanor of the second degree.

 Pursuant to F.S.S.
-119 all correspondence with the JSO is public record.
-Exceptions occur when information is shared as part of a criminal investigation, internal investigation or contains criminal intelligence.
+119 all correspondence with the JSO are public record.
+Exceptions occur when information is shared as part of an active criminal investigation, adminstrative investigation or contains criminal intelligence.
 Under Florida law, once these cases are closed, they will become public record.

 *Reading the PDF document(s) on this page requires the Adobe Acrobat Reader available free from Adobe.

-Under Florida law, email addresses are public records.
-If you do not want your email address released in response to a public record do not send electronic mail to this entity.
-Instead, contact Internal Affairs Unit by phone at (904) 630-2187 or in writing.
+Under Florida law, email addresses are public record.
+If you do not want your email address released in response to a public record request, do not send electronic mail to this entity.
+Instead, contact the Internal Affairs Unit by phone at (904) 630-2187 or in writing.

 Under Florida law, once these cases are disposed of they will be public record.